elexpatel/ebury/README.md

 ```

 ## Additional features
+* Demonstrate use of new VueJS Composition API on component '/src/components/composer-confirmation.vue'
 * Add validation message under each field
 * Add micro animation on validation message
 * Field border colour changed on validation success